joehanlon/Linux/SSS_&_KeyCloak.md

    * Allows for SAML messages to be embedded within URL parameters
 3. HTTP **POST** Binding
    * SAML message is transmitted within the base64-encoded content within an HTML form
+   * SAML requestors and responders to communicate by using an HTTP user agent as an intermediary
+   * The agent might be necessary if the communicating entities don't have direct path of communication
+   * The intermediary might also be necessary if the responder requires interaction with a user agent such as an authentication agent
 4. SAML **SOAP** Binding
    * Turn SAML message into Simple Object Access Protocol (SOAP) message
    * Performance optimization for SLO, as opposed to having an IdP redirect the browser to every SP to indicate a logout has occurred